KMT CYBER SECURITY SOLUTIONS

-Security Information and Event Management (SIEM) software provides realtime analysis of security alerts trigger in hardware, software, and in other systems.
-Using globally-gathered intelligence, SIEM solutions matches, categorises, tracks, records, and responds to events as they happen.
+Security Information and Event Management provides real-time analysis of security alerts trigger in hardware, software, and in other systems.
+Using globally-gathered intelligence, Security Information and Event Management solutions matches, categorises, tracks, records, and responds to events as they happen.
 Using this data, your cyber security team can improve and implement changes to your security systems.

 Quick identification of threats is absolutely essential for businesses of all sizes.
 First and foremost, it allows for quick response to minimise the impact that threats can have on sensitive data.
 It can also help you save money and remain compliant with improved log collection, analysis, and data retention.

-Managed SIEM solutions allow organisations to quickly and effectively scale their responses to security issues.
+Managed cyber security solutions allow organisations to quickly and effectively scale their responses to security issues.
 Here are some of the benefits as they apply to you, a business owner:

-- Outsources SIEM solutions are resourceful and don’t require the management of in-house teams.
+- Outsourced Security Information and Event Management solutions are resourceful and don’t require the management of in-house teams.

 - Cost-effectiveness is also a great benefit for organisations looking for the best possible coverage.

-- SIEM solutions are comprehensive and allow visibility over all kinds of devices and other assets.
+- Our solutions are comprehensive and allow visibility over all kinds of devices and other assets.

 - Monitoring and analysis